AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 ## CVE-2016-10033: The uncontrolled use of mail() by PHPMailer

-Now we have explained the dangerous use of mail() in PHP let's talk about real playgrounds: PHPMailer.
+Now we have explained the dangerous use of mail() in PHP, let's talk about real playgrounds: PHPMailer.
-This third party library help the developer to send emails with a lot of different configurations, we can install it in our PHP projects using for example composer.
-As we can see in this PoC, second option send an email by crafting a PHPMailer object with default configurations:
+This third party library help developers to send emails with a lot of different configurations, we can install it in our PHP projects using for example PHP composer.
+As we can see in this PoC, second option/button send an email by crafting a PHPMailer object with default configurations:

 \poc.php